flytzen/Talks/GDPR_for_software_builders.md

 # GDPR for software builders
+The new General Data Protection Regulations are neearly upon us and if you haven't started preparing yet, now would be a good time to panic.

+In this lightning talk, I will highlight the key areas that you need to consider in your software - even if you *think* you don't store personal data.

 GDPR is the replacement for the Data Protection Act.
 The deadline for compliance is May 2018 and it arrives with much tighter rules and significantly increased fines.

-In this lightning talk I will highlight the main areas that are important to be aware of for you as a developer or software designer, so you can start preparing before you boss comes and asks you in April next year.
+It has a an extended scope and tighter rules for consent, subject access requests, the right to be forgotten, automated deletion, auditing and more.

 ---